Learn how to make a stitched mixed media mini-journal that tells a visual story.

 Tear-away stabilizer is used as a foundation, or backing, for the stitched pages.

 The front cover of the mini-journal is where the story begins, so it should reflect the overall theme of the journal.
 Using a theme provides a focus and helps to shape the story that is woven within the fabric and stitches.
 When creating a narrative in this way, your art becomes more contemplative, meaningful and unique.

 Starting a stitched journal armed only with intuition to guide you can be daunting.
 It’s like staring at a blank page on a sketchbook and wondering where to begin.
 To make the process easier, I first like to cut or tear some small pieces of fabric into different shapes such as squares, rectangles and strips.
 These bits and pieces provide a starting point and inspiration.

 When you’re finished designing and stitching the fabric collage section, carefully remove some of the tear-away stabilizer from around the outside edges so it isn’t visible.
-Leave the rest of the stabilizer intact and this can be used to glue this fabric section onto the paper pages during assembly which is the final step.
+Leave the rest of the stabilizer intact.
+This can be used to glue this fabric section onto the paper pages during assembly which is the final step.
 Each page is made using this method.

 Adding words to the pages of your journal gives you the opportunity to expand on the theme and infuse deeper meaning and sentiment into your mini-journal.
-You could use words such as favorite sayings or quotations, one or two simple words that hold special meaning for you, or you could write your own poetry or journal entry.
+You could use words such as favorite sayings or quotations.
+Alternatively use one or two simple words that hold special meaning for you.
+Or you could write your own poetry or journal entry.
 You could display these words anywhere on the pages, however hiding the words adds a little mystery to the story.